microsoft/FHIR-Converter/README.md

 If you are ready to start modifying and creating your own templates, check out the [how to create templates guide](docs/template-creation-how-to-guide.md) as the first place to start.

+Once you have your template complete, check out our [health architectures](https://github.com/microsoft/health-architectures/tree/master/HL7Conversion) which describe how to leverage the FHIR Converter in an end to end scenario.

 ## Documentation

 ### Template creation and management details